TagVar/BareBones/README.md

   $app = new App;

-  //Check if the the current controller has an "index" method.
+  /* Check if the the current controller has an "index" method. */
   $hasDefaultMethodBoolean = $app->checkDefaultMethod();
 ```